 Amanda Johnson currently serves as Deputy Director of The Oliver Scholars Program, an educational nonprofit that prepares high-achieving, under-resourced students for success at top independent high schools and prestigious colleges.
 Amanda received her BA from Drew University and her MA from Teachers College, Columbia University.
 She then spent six years at Figure Skating in Harlem, first as Assistant Skating Director and Academic Coordinator, and then as Director of Programming.
 Amanda was one of the founding coaches of Figure Skating in Harlem’s synchronized skating program.
 Amanda’s work with underrepresented students earned her Drew University’s 2014 Young Alumni Achievement Award.
 In her spare time, Amanda serves as a mentor with Of Home, Family, and Future, an organization that helps students from the foster care system succeed in college.
 She also sits on Brooklyn Ice’s Junior Board.

 Jenny grew up skating in Lexington, MA.
 For four years she skated with Hayden’s synchronized skating teams, including one year with the Haydenettes.
 She competed in the 2006 French Cup and the 2006 World Synchronized Skating Championships in Prague, Czech Republic as a member of Team USA.
 Jenny graduated from Emory University in 2010 with a major in Journalism and Anthropology and a minor in Ethics.
-She now works as a Production Assistant at the CBS Evening News with Scott Pelley.
+She now works as an Associate Producer at CBS News on 60 Minutes.
 Jenny can’t wait to get back on the ice to help coach the Central Park teams this season!

 Hideko grew up skating at Wollman Rink and Chelsea Piers.
 For over a decade, she balanced school and skating throughout her years at Dalton.
 As a member of the Skyliners Junior synchronized skating team, she was on Team USA and competed in multiple international competitions, was a two-time Junior World Challenge Cup competitor in 2010 and 2011, a Junior National Champion in 2011.
 She is also a double gold medalist in Moves-In-The-Field and Ice Dance.
 Hideko is a recent graduate of Hamilton College, where she double majored in Art History and Visual Arts and is now working at Sears-Peyton Gallery, a contemporary art gallery in Chelsea.
 She is so excited to be joining the Central Park Ice family!